This taco pasta bake has absolutely no business being this good — cheesy, crispy, loaded with flavour and perfect for feeding a family.

 Alright, here’s where things get fun.

 You’re right, most pasta bakes do indeed have a layer of cheese on top and then baked.
-BUT, here we’re dealing with a crispy crunchy layer instead.
+BUT, here we’re dealing with a crispy, crunchy layer instead.
 You know, just to keep in with the taco theme and all that jazz.
-My first choice here is to use hard tortilla shells, but you can sub tortilla chips.
+My first choice here is to use hard tortilla shells, but you can substitute tortilla chips.

 After we’ve baked it’s time to load up with your favourite taco toppings.
 Here’s the usual suspects for me: